Buchanania macrocarpa

 A tree in the Anacardiaceae family, Buchanania macrocarpa is native to an area in the southwest Pacific from the Solomon Islands to the northern Maluku Islands.

 Description

-The tree has greyish-black, quite thick, scaly dead bark, while the living bark is red when a blaze/slash is made.
+The tree has greyish-black, quite thick, scaly dead bark, while the living bark is red when a cut is made.

 There is a large drooping crown with horizontal branches.

 Distribution

 The plant is native to an area from the Solomon Islands to the northern Maluku islands.
 Countries and regions that it occurs in are: Solomon Islands; Papua Niugini (PNG, including Bismarck Archipelago); Indonesia (West Papua, northern Maluku Islands).

 Habitat and ecology

 The species favours wet or marshy places.

 In the forests around the Hindenberg Wall, PNG, this tree is common in the primary lower montane forest at 1495–1770m altitude.
 This type of forest has a canopy dominated by Syzygium versteegii and S. effusum, with other common canopy taxa being B. macrocarpa, Campnosperma brevipetiolatum, Opocunonia nymanii, Pimelodendron amboinicum, Planchonella and Calophyllum trees while scattered individuals of Pandanus are another characteristic of the forest type.

 In the Crater Mountain Wildlife Management Area, Eastern Highlands Province, PNG, within hill forest, the species provides food for the cockatoo Probosciger aterrimus, (Palm cockatoo).

 In the village forests of Negeri Saleman, north Seram Island, Indonesia, the tree occurs as a shade tree in Theobroma cacao/cacoa and coffee plantations and in forest harvested for resin.
 It also grows in the secondary forest of the area.